 In this clause, a V3C bitstream refers to the bitstream which is coded with video-based dynamic mesh coding (ISO/IEC 23090-29).
 The V3C bitstream contains V3C component sub-bitstreams, such as atlas, basemesh, displacement, and attribute components.
 This clause specifies the encapsulation of the V3C bitstream in tracks within a file.

-Data structures and definitions for V-DMC storage
+Data structures and definitions for V-DMC data storage

 Basemesh decoder configuration box